-I'm not going to promise you earth-shattering results overnight.
-You wouldn't believe me if I did.
+Now, I’m not going to promise you earth-shattering results overnight.
+You wouldn’t believe me if I did.
+Hard work and luck still play a role as always.

 Online retail may have a bunch of things going for it.
 But one distinct disadvantage it has vis a vis brick and mortar stores is that shoppers miss out on the ubiquitous touch and feel element of shopping.
 If your customer can’t see how awesome our product is, how will she ever buy it?